 We're always keeping an eye out for the latest WhatsApp update news and features.
 In this article, we'll show you where to download the latest version of WhatsApp via APK file and tell you what features each new update brings.
-Soon, you'll be able to send and receive any file type via WhatsApp.
+The WhatsApp beta now has photo filters.
+Check out the details below.

 Highlight recent changes